kreauniv/comp350/_sources/git.rst.txt

 * In the upper-right corner of any page on GitHub, click your profile photo, then click Settings.

-* In the "Access" section of the sidebar, click  SSH and GPG keys.
+* In the "Access" section of the sidebar, click  "SSH and GPG keys".

 * Click New SSH key or Add SSH key.